Who are the Governors?

 Collectively the Governing Body is responsible for the school's performance and governors are accountable to the local authority for how the school is run and for many legal duties described in 'The Guide to the Law for School Governors'.

 The Headteacher is responsible for the organisation and management of the school to implement the strategy established by the governing body and is accountable to the governing body for the school’s performance.

 Governors have equal status & rights and decisions are made by majority vote and then must be accepted by all, the quorum is 50%; voting and discussions are confidential.

 Structure and Meetings of the Governing Body

 There are different types of governors and the normal minimum term is four years.
 After this time a governor can offer to stand to be re-elected for a further term.

 Vacancies are notified via the school newsletter and anyone can apply.
 If there are more applicants than vacancies, elections are held or extra Associate Governors are appointed.

-Every year a Chair and Vice-Chair for the Full Governing Body and a Chair for the sub-committees is elected from amongst the non-staff members of the Governing Body.
+Every year a Chair and Vice-Chair for the Full Governing Body is elected from amongst the non-staff members of the Governing Body.